wbotelhos/stepy/README.txt

  *
  * Default values:
  * --------------------------------------------------------------------------
  * backLabel:      '< Back'             // Change the back button label.
  * block:          false                // Block the next step if the current is invalid.
  * errorImage:     false                // If an error occurs, a image is showed in the title of the corresponding step.
  * finish:         true                 // Include the button with class called '.finish' into the last step.
  * nextLabel:      'Next >'             // Change the next button label.
+ * onBack:         'function(index) { return true; }'  // Callback before the backward action.
+ * onNext:         'function(index) { return true; }'  // Callback before the forward action.
  * titleClick:     true                 // Active the back and next action in the titles.
  * validate:       false                // Active the jQuery Validation for each step.
  *
  *
  * Usage with default values: